jonaswaller/VBISP-Code/README.md

 ### *Sample BERT Model*
 I've shared the original notebooks as they do not contain any sensitive data.
 ### *Questions?*
-**Feel free to email me and/or view the attached abstract for a more concise summary!**
+**Feel free to email me and/or view the [attached abstract](https://github.com/stuartwaller/VBISP-Code/blob/master/Waller%2C%20Stuart%20-%20Abstract%20(2%20pages).pdf) for a more concise summary!**
 ![txt](https://github.com/stuartwaller/VBISP-Code/blob/master/Sample%20BERT%20Model/Sample.png)